-Barton Benes was born in Westwood, NJ, in 1942.
+Barton Benes was born in Westwood, New Jersey in 1942.
 After graduating from Pratt University in the early 1960s, Benes spent over 40 years in New York’s West Village, where he lived and worked in a studio at Westbeth Artists Community.
-Living as an HIV-positive man, Benes became a social advocate for those suffering from the illness, and served on the board of VISUAL-Aids, an awareness and prevention organization for the disease.
+Living as an HIV-positive man, Benes became a social advocate for those suffering from the illness, and served on the board of Visual AIDS, an awareness and prevention organization for the disease.
 He was the recipient of numerous awards, including a 1978 Ariana Foundation Award for Art in Mixed Media, a 1983 Rutgers University Vorhees Grant for Printmaking, and a 1988 Pollock-Krasner Foundation Grant.
-His work has been exhibited at the Centre Pompidou, Paris, the Aldrich Museum of Contemporary Art, the New York Public Library, the Boras Konstmuseum, Sweden, the Cleveland Museum of Art, the Katonah Museum of Art, NY, and the North Dakota Museum of Art among others.
-His work is in the permanent collections of The Art Institute of Chicago, The Smithsonian, The U.S. Mint and the North Dakota Museum of Art.
+His work has been exhibited at the Cleveland Museum of Art; the North Dakota Museum of Art; the Katonah Museum of Art; the New York Public Library; and the Aldrich Museum of Contemporary Art, as well as Centre Pompidou, Paris; Boras Konstmuseum, Sweden; and Old Town Hall, Prague.
+He is represented in the permanent collections of The Art Institute of Chicago, The Smithsonian American Art Museum, The U.S. Mint and the North Dakota Museum of Art.
+The artist died in 2012.